-- A summary of the zero trust principles and the definition of a zero trust architecture, as described in NIST SP 800-207 [1], are: - 244 • Zero trust is the term for an evolving set of cybersecurity paradigms that move defenses from static, network-based perimeters to focus on users, assets, and resources.
-It is a set 245 246 of security primitives rather than a particular set of technologies.
-Zero trust assumes that 247 there is no implicit trust granted to assets or user accounts based solely on their physical 248 or network location (i.e., local area networks versus the internet) or on asset ownership 249 (e.g., enterprise or personally owned).
-Zero trust focuses on protecting resources (e.g., 250 assets, services, workflows, network accounts) rather than network segments, as the 251 network location is no longer seen as the prime component to the security posture of the 252 resource. - A zero trust architecture uses zero trust principles to plan industrial and enterprise infrastructures and workflows.
+A summary of the zero trust principles and the definition of a zero trust architecture, as described in SP 800-207, Zero Trust Architecture [1], are:

+- Zero trust is the term for an evolving set of cybersecurity paradigms that move defenses from static, network-based perimeters to focus on users and resources.
+It is a set of security primitives rather than a particular set of technologies.
+Zero trust assumes that there is no implicit trust granted to user accounts based solely on their physical or network location (i.e., local area networks versus the internet) or to endpoints (devices) based on their ownership (e.g., enterprise or personally owned).
+Zero trust focuses on protecting resources (e.g., devices, services, workflows, network accounts) rather than network segments, as the network location is no longer seen as the prime component to the security posture of the resource. - A zero trust architecture uses zero trust principles to plan industrial and enterprise infrastructures and workflows.

-- 255 NIST's guidance on zero trust also contains an abstract definition of zero trust architecture and - 256 gives general deployment models and use cases with which zero trust could improve an - 257 enterprise's overall information technology security posture.
+NIST's guidance on zero trust also contains an abstract definition of zero trust architecture and gives general deployment models and use cases with which zero trust could improve an enterprise's overall information technology security posture.

-258 1.2.
+1.2.
 Relationship to Other NIST Guidance Documents

-259 Since the current document provides guidance for the realization of ZTA for cloud-native 260 applications hosted in multiple locations (on-premises and multiple clouds) and the enforcement of ZT principles requires policies that are associated with various security services, it will be 261 262 useful to refer to the following documents.
-These documents provide background information for the architecture of a microservices-based application with service mesh as well as guidance for 263 264 configuring specific security services.
-The current document expands the reference environment to one where the IT application infrastructure of an enterprise spans multiple premises and 265 266 multiple cloud provider locations as well as addresses the range of policies that are required for 267 comprehensive security assurance.
+Since the current document provides guidance for the realization of ZTA for cloud-native applications hosted in multiple locations (on-premises and multiple clouds) and the enforcement of ZT principles requires policies that are associated with various security services, it will be useful to refer to the following documents.
+These documents provide background information for the architecture of a microservices-based application with service mesh as well as guidance for configuring specific security services.
+The current document expands the reference environment to one in which the Information Technology (IT) application infrastructure of an enterprise spans multiple premises and multiple cloud provider locations as well as addresses the range of policies that is required for comprehensive security assurance.

-- NIST SP 800-204A, Building Secure Microservices-based Applications Using Service-Mesh Architecture [2], provides deployment guidance for various security services (e.g., establishment of secure sessions, security monitoring, etc.) for a microservices-based application using a dedicated infrastructure (i.e., a service mesh) based on service proxies that operate independently of the application code. - 273 NIST SP 800-204B [3], Attribute-based Access Control for Microservices-based Applications Using a Service Mesh, provides deployment guidance for building an 274 275 authentication and authorization framework within the service mesh that meets the 276 security requirements.
-This may include establishing (1) zero trust by enabling mutual 277 authentication in communication between any pair of services and (2) a robust access 278 control mechanism based on an access control model (e.g., the attribute-based access 279 control [ABAC] model) that can be used to express a wide set of policies and is scalable 280 in terms of user base, objects (resources), and deployment environment.
+- SP 800-204A, Building Secure Microservices-Based Applications Using Service Mesh Architecture [2], provides deployment guidance for various security services (e.g., establishment of secure sessions, security monitoring) for a microservices-based application using a dedicated infrastructure (i.e., a service mesh) based on service proxies that operate independently of the application code. - SP 800-204B, Attribute-Based Access Control for Microservices-Based Applications Using a Service Mesh [3], provides deployment guidance for building an authentication and authorization framework within the service mesh that meets the security requirements.
+This may include establishing (1) zero trust by enabling mutual authentication in communication between any pair of services and (2) a robust access control mechanism based on an access control model (e.g., the attribute-based access control [ABAC] model) that can be used to express a wide set of policies and is scalable in terms of user base, objects (resources), and deployment environment.

-281 1.3.
+1.3.
 Scope

-- 282 The scope of this document includes: - Identifying the requirements for realizing a ZTA for granular access control in microservices-based application platforms that include a service mesh infrastructure - Identifying the infrastructural elements that should be part of the platform in order to configure and implement ZT principles - Guidance for deploying a ZTA in the above platform and outlining the security assurances that the deployment can provide
+The scope of this document includes:

+- Identifying the requirements for realizing a ZTA for granular access control in microservices-based application platforms that include a service mesh infrastructure. - Identifying the infrastructural elements that should be part of the platform in order to configure and implement ZT principles. - Guidance for deploying a ZTA in the above platform and outlining the security assurances that the deployment can provide. - Recommend multi-tier policies that combine network-level (both coarse-grained and fine-grained) and identity-tier policies for enforcing ZT principles.